botlabs-gg/yagpdb/lib/gojay/README.md

 ### Encode API

-Encode API decodes a value to JSON by creating or borrowing a `*gojay.Encoder` sending it to an `io.Writer` and calling `Encode` methods.
+Encode API decodes a value to JSON by quackreating or borrowing a `*gojay.Encoder` sending it to an `io.Writer` and calling `Encode` methods.

 __Getting a *gojay.Encoder or Borrowing__